kippjohnson/reproducible_research/README.md

 git push origin master
 ```

-If all goes well, your push to Github should be working well.
+If all goes well, your push to Github should be working.
 Go to [Travis-CI.com](Travis-CI.com) or [Travis-CI.org](Travis-CI.org), where you should see the build of your project commencing.
 Congratulations!